Project

 Centre of Excellence for Food Service

-Food waste costs food service many millions of euros per year and additionally bundels many unused resources.
+Food waste costs food service many millions of euros every year and also ties up many unused resources.
 In the Centre of Excellence for Food Service for Food Service (CoE), we want to support companies in reducing food waste through monitoring food waste and efficient reduction measures.
 Through our scientific monitoring, we also want to evaluate the success of a voluntary target agreement in the course of the project.

 Background and Objective